 Your femur, also known as your thighbone, is the largest and thickest bone in your body.
-But severe trauma and injuries can lead to a femur fracture, which requires prompt treatment from Brian Mehling, MD, and Pavel Yufit, MD, the expert board-certified orthopedic surgeons at Mehling Orthopedics in Hackensack, New Jersey, and West Islip and Midtown, New York.
+But severe trauma and injuries can lead to a femur fracture, which requires prompt treatment from Brian Mehling, MD, and Pavel Yufit, MD, the expert board-certified orthopedic surgeons at Mehling Orthopedics in Hackensack, New Jersey, and West Islip, New York.
 Schedule an appointment online or call your nearest location directly to book an exam for emergency orthopedic trauma concerns.

 As tough and durable as your femur may be, it’s certainly possible to break it.
 Common causes of femur fractures include:

 Femur fractures can also occur after a slip and fall, especially if you have weakened or brittle bones due to osteoporosis.

 The signs and symptoms of a femur fracture depend on the location and severity of your bone break.
 Your femur fracture may lead to: